amazon-science/DeepMTL2R/README.md

 ```

 ## Usage
 To train the model, configure the experiment in a config.json file.
+The code in allrank provides the core components for model training.
+The task-specific files in DeepMTL2R uses the core modules to run experiments.

 We provide one example using MSLR30K data as follows.
 ```
 CUDA_VISIBLE_DEVICES=0 python main_ntasks.py \
             --config-file-path scripts/local_config_web.json \